 • Ecotoxicology and Public Health

-With a strong focus on evidence-based science and real-world application, the conference aims to advance global standards in toxicological research, promote sustainable safety practices, and strengthen the bridge between science, policy, and public health.
+With a strong focus on evidence-based science and real-world applications, this conference seeks to elevate international standards in toxicological evaluation, promote sustainable safety practices, and strengthen the link between science, policy, and public health.

 Conference Highlights

-• Keynote addresses by globally recognized toxicologists and safety experts
+• Keynote presentations by world-renowned toxicologists and regulatory leaders

-• Cutting-edge sessions on chemical risk management and regulatory compliance
+• In-depth sessions on chemical risk management and global compliance standards

-• Focused panels on AI-driven toxicology, in vitro/in silico methods, and green toxicology
+• Expert panels on AI-driven toxicology, in vitro/in silico models, and green toxicology

-• Networking opportunities with international researchers, policymakers, and industry leaders
+• Networking opportunities with international researchers, policymakers, and industry professionals

-• Poster presentations and Young Investigators Forum showcasing future innovators
+• Poster sessions and a Young Investigators Forum spotlighting the next generation of innovators

 Who Should Attend?